nourhan-waleeed/Sales_History_Prophet_TimeSeries/README.md

   matplotlib

   Usage:
-  To use this project, simply run the sales_forecasting.ipynb notebook.
+  To use this project, simply run the TimeSeries_HistoricalSales_DD.ipynb notebook.
 The notebook includes all   the code necessary to load the dataset, train the Prophet model, and generate forecasts.

   Conclusion: